mlswg/mls-protocol/draft-ietf-mls-protocol.md

 #### Joining via Welcome Message

-The sender of a Commit message is responsible for sending a single Welcome message to all the new members added via Add proposals.
+The sender of a Commit message is responsible for sending a Welcome message to each new member added via Add proposals.
+The format of the Welcome message allows a single Welcome message to be encrypted for multiple new members.
+It is up to the committer to decide how many Welcome messages to create for a given Commit.
+The committer could create one Welcome that is encrypted for all new members, a different Welcome for each new member, or Welcome messages for batches of new members (according to some batching scheme that works well for the application).
+The processes for creating and processing the Welcome are the same in all cases, aside from the set of new members for whom a given Welcome is encrypted.

 The Welcome message provides the new members with the current state of the group after the application of the Commit message.
 The new members will not be able to decrypt or verify the Commit message, but will have the secrets they need to participate in the epoch initiated by the Commit message.

-In order to allow the same Welcome message to be sent to all new members, information describing the group is encrypted with a symmetric key and nonce derived from the `joiner_secret` for the new epoch.
+In order to allow the same Welcome message to be sent to multiple new members, information describing the group is encrypted with a symmetric key and nonce derived from the `joiner_secret` for the new epoch.
 The `joiner_secret` is then encrypted to each new member using HPKE.
 In the same encrypted package,